 Mathematics at Woodhouse Primary School

-The school’s overall aim is to ensure that all children:
+The national Curriculum for Maths aims to ensure that all children:

 Our aim of teaching mathematics at our school are to enure that all pupils become fluent in the fundamentals of mathematics through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically.